7-10-16/text2graph/README.md

 # Text-2-Graph

-A command-line tool for creating simple graphs using Python.
+A command-line tool for creating graphs from text, made with Python.

 ## Features